micmejia/bible-dump/AMPC/1 Timothy/1 Tim 6.md

-For the love of money is a root of all evils; it is through this craving that some have been led astray _and_ have wandered from the faith and pierced themselves through with many [^e]acute [mental] pangs.
+For the love of money is a root of all evils; it is through this craving that some have been led astray _and_ have wandered from the faith and pierced themselves through with many acute [mental] pangs.